New Student Organization Registration Process

 - ASG organizations are required to have an Allegheny employee as an advisor.

-- ASG organizations must have an officer designated as a liaison between the organization and ASG.
+- ASG organizations must have an officer designated as a liaison between the

 An ASG recognized group must include the following in their Constitution: